Home > Deployment > Same Site Cookies

 If running a PHP version older than 7.3.x we'll need to configure our web server to modify each cookie request.
 In this case we'll cover Apache, please check with your server vendor for others.

 Start by making sure mod_headers.so has been enabled.
 This task will differ based on your OS and server management software, but will eiether be modifying your httpd.conf directly and making sure this line doesn't have a # in front:

 Alternatively, use your server's management tool, such as Webmin, to enable the headers module.

-Now that we have Apache headers enabled, we'll need to modify our .htaccess file so that each header cookie request appends the SameSite=None tag.
+Now that we have Apache headers enabled, we'll need to create or modify an

 Header always edit Set-Cookie (.*) "$1; SameSite=None;Secure"

 With these steps complete the server should now be sending the proper cookie flags.

 We can test our configuration by opening your browsers web developer tools and viewing the cookies in the Storage (firefox) or Application (Chrome) tab.
 Look for the cookies section and expand.
 If your cookies are being sent properly they'll have checkmarks or the word "Secure" for the Secure column, and "None" for SameSite.

 In summary, new cookie rules mean deploying forms is a bit more difficult than it used to be.
 In many cases the easiest solution will be to simply host forms on the same domain as the parent page.
 Failing that, the next best solution is to simply build full-page forms and link users to them from your parent site.
 Finally, we can also modify our server software so that we append the SameSite attribute to secured cookies.